-If you've ever dealt with a coffee stain, you know how infuriating that light brown color can be to remove.
+If you've ever dealt with a coffee stain, you know how difficult that light brown color can be to remove.
 To truly remove old coffee stains, you'll have to soak the clothing.
-And prepare yourself for a lot of soaking.
+Prepare yourself for a lot of soaking.
 However, for fresh stains, a little cold water might do the trick.
-If you get to a fresh stain quickly, you may not even need any detergents, stain removers or cleaning products.
+If you get to a fresh stain quickly, you may not even need any detergents, stain removers, or cleaning products.

 Steps to Remove Coffee Stains From Clothing

-- For fresh coffee stains, first, try cold water -- this might be all that's needed.
+- For fresh coffee stains, first, try cold water.
 Run cold water through the back of the stain.
-The water mixed with coffee residue needs to travel through the least amount of fabric possible.
-Continue to run cold water through the back of the stain for 10-15 minutes or until the water running out is completely clear.
+This will keep the coffee residue from penetrating more of the cloth.
+Continue to run cold water through the back of the stain for 10 to 15 minutes or until the water running out is completely clear.
 If the stain isn't fully removed, or your stain is old, move on to the second step.

 - Rub liquid laundry detergent and a little cold water into the coffee stain.
 If you don't have liquid laundry detergent, you can use liquid dish soap.
-Allow fresh stains to sit for 3-5 minutes.
+Allow fresh stains to sit for three to five minutes.
 You can let it sit for longer, but don't let it dry.
-For old coffee stains, however, you'll need to soak the clothing in water after you've rubbed the liquid detergent in.
-Every 5 minutes, gently rub the stained fabric with your thumb and fingers to loosen the stain.
+For old coffee stains, you'll need to soak the clothing in water after you've rubbed the liquid detergent in.
+Every five minutes, gently rub the stained fabric with your thumb and fingers to loosen the stain.
 After 30 minutes of soaking in cold water, check the stained area.
-If the stain remains, try soaking for 5-15 minutes in warm water before rinsing thoroughly.
+If the stain remains, try soaking for five to 15 minutes in warm water before rinsing thoroughly.

 - If the stain is still there, try mixing some powdered laundry detergent with equal parts white vinegar and water and turn it into a paste.
 Test it on the garment to make sure it doesn't discolor the fabric.
 Use a toothbrush to scrub the stain and then rinse.

-- Apply a stain remover spray or stain remover gel product to the coffee stain, let it stand for 5 minutes and then wash normally.
+- Apply a stain remover spray or stain remover gel product to the coffee stain.
+Let it stand for five minutes and then wash normally.
 A gel stain remover coats both sides of the stain and penetrates into the fibers of the clothing.